mrpiay/TheComputingElevator/README.md

 With only 10 instruction and data floors available by default, the Computing Elevator encourages users to get creative, designing their own problems and solving them efficiently, like generating a full Fibonacci sequence in just 9 instructions (see Example 10).

+### Running, Saving and Sharing

-Users can design their own programs by selecting instructions from the dropdowns and typing data on the respective floors.
+Users can design their own programs by choosing instructions from the drop-down boxes and typing data on the respective floors.

-## Running a Program

 There are several ways to run a program:

 - **RUN** executes the whole program automatically (use the speed selector for normal or top speed).
 - **NEXT ▶** runs a single instruction at a time, so you can follow the fetch-decode-execute cycle step by step.